-There shall be no limitation on holiday leave accruals until calendar year 2011.
-Effective pay period 1 of 2011, the maximum holiday leave accrual balance that may be carried over to a future calendar year shall be 112 hours.
+The maximum holiday leave accrual balance that may be carried over to a future calendar year shall be 112 hours.
 However, the maximum holiday leave accrual balance that may be carried over into a future calendar year for an employee with a balance of more than 112 hours at the end of calendar year 2010 shall be such employee's holiday leave balance at the end of pay period 26 of calendar year 2010.
 Thereafter, the employee's maximum holiday accrual balance for those employees with a balance greater than 112 hours at the end of calendar year 2010 shall be adjusted annually at the end of each calendar year, and shall never be increased.
-Any holiday leave accrual balance at the end of the calendar year shall be cashed out and paid in accordance with this section.